The best Amazon Cyber Monday deals 2020

 Nintendo Switch Animal Crossing Edition: $299 @ Amazon

-The Nintendo Switch Animal Crossing Edition is exactly what it sounds like: a full-fledged Nintendo Switch with an extremely appealing Animal Crossing theme.
+Currently out of stock: The Nintendo Switch Animal Crossing Edition is exactly what it sounds like — a full-fledged Nintendo Switch with an extremely appealing Animal Crossing theme.
 This system comes with a custom dock and Joy-Cons with colorful Animal Crossing designs.
 Even the Switch itself has some game-themed patterns on the back.
-This variant is usually hard to find.View Deal
+This variant is usually hard to find, as you can see by the ever-changing inventory status.View Deal

 Marvel’s Spider-Man: was $39 now $19 @ Amazon